mwkorver/deckgl-s3-cog-s1m/README.md

 One of the demos renders a NAIP mosaic using the Microsoft Planetary Computer.
 Which made me wonder: **why is it always Microsoft's copy of NAIP?**

 The original cloud-hosted NAIP archive landed on Amazon S3 years ago as part of the AWS Open Data Program.
-It was one of the first really big geospatial datasets to prove you could stop shipping hard drives around and start treating imagery like any other cloud-native data source.
-I spent a good chunk of my time at AWS helping customers do exactly that, so seeing the S3 version mostly absent from demos felt... odd.
+It was the first large geospatial dataset to prove you could stop shipping hard drives around and start treating imagery like any other cloud-native data source.
+I know because I was the person at AWS who received the 24?
+SATA drives.
+I spent a good chunk of my time at AWS helping customers do this kind of thing, so seeing the S3 version mostly absent from recent demos felt... a bit sad.

 So this repository started as a simple exercise: take the demo and point it at **`s3://naip-analytic`** instead.

 Then scope creep happened.

-Around the same time, USGS released the **Seamless 1 Meter Digital Elevation Model (S1M)** as part of the 3D Elevation Program (3DEP).
+Around the same time, I learned that the USGS released the **Seamless 1 Meter Digital Elevation Model (S1M)** as part of the 3D Elevation Program (3DEP).

 https://www.usgs.gov/3d-elevation-program/new-product-3d-elevation-program-seamless-1-meter-digital-elevation-model-s1m